When India’s mass eye camps leave people blind

 Those who cannot forget the tragedy, though, are the ones directly affected by it.

 In Muzaffarpur, Sukhdev Singh and his wife are now entirely dependent on their son, a migrant worker in Delhi, who already has a wife and six children to support.
 “In any other country, the government would have taken action and helped poor families within a week,” said his angry daughter Suman Singh, who had accompanied her father to the gathering of aggrieved eye patients at the Shri Krishna Hospital on February 14.
 “Yahaan toh sarkaar kaan mein tel daal ke soyi hui hai” – here, the government is turning a deaf ear.
-She added, “They are not listening to our pleas for help at all.”
+“They are not listening to our pleas for help at all.”

 The family of Shatrugan Madhav, the tractor driver, has had its dreams crushed.
 In August 2021, they had secured a loan of Rs 40,000 that they had desperately awaited, under the Pradhan Mantri Awas Yojana, a central government housing scheme.
 The Dalit family had been living in makeshift huts in the village of Jhapaha in Muzaffarpur for years, and had hoped the loan would allow them to build a permanent structure.
 But after the loss of Madhav’s vision, this future seems impossible to achieve.